ffaazz15/ffaazz15/README.md

 <br/>
 💫I work as a software engineer for Neova Solutions,Pune<br/>
 <br/>
-💡some technologies I enjoy working with include ReactJS, Python, java and Node.js.
+💡some technologies I enjoy working with include ReactJS, Python,go, java and Node.js.
 Currently exploring frameworks like springboot and Django.<p>
   <br/>
   <br/>